armele/ott/README.md

     - Cleaner, more current for 1.21.1 environment
   - Used in the Pale Garden backport to allow for placement of foliage on the pale moss blocks
     - Because the Pale Garden is freakin awesome
+  - Suppressing the experimental features warning for new instances
+    - Yes, we know, we're actively modding the game, please shut up

 FAQ:
 =======